This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 No stressing out because you can’t find a bill.
 No worrying whether or not you paid a bill on time.

-By spending time to organize personal finances, you are making sure your money situation is important and prioritized.
+By spending time organizing your financial life, you are making sure your money situation is important and prioritized.

 Bonus: Less time searching for papers because of an organized paper system means more time to do something else.
 Spend one hour now organizing your personal finances and gain hours of lost, unproductive time in finding bills and papers.